The cheapest way to move your credit card debt to a no-interest card is by avoiding a balance transfer fee

 - Consolidate debt from multiple credit cards.

-A no-fee balance transfer card lets you transfer balances from other credit cards to it without paying fees.
+A no-fee balance transfer credit card lets you transfer balances from other credit cards to it without paying a balance transfer fee.

 How much money can I save with no-fee balance transfers?